 In an increasingly litigious society, it is becoming more and more important for wealthy individuals to protect their assets.
 This is especially true for individuals in high risk professions, such as medicine and construction.
 Experts consistently name the asset protection trust as the best legal vehicle for asset protection.
 In this article, we discuss what works best and we look at offshore vs. domestic trusts for legal asset protection.

-Trustees are in charge of the distribution of assets held within an asset protection trust.
+Trustees are in charge of the distribution of assets you hold within your asset protection trust.
 In some jurisdictions, the settlor of an asset protection trust may act as a co-trustee.
 However, the settlor can only make distributions of assets to other trust beneficiaries.
 Thought the trustee can do so, the settlor of the trust may never make distributions to themselves.
 Doing so would nullify the protection afforded by the asset protection trust.
 This is because asset protection trusts protect assets by separating the legal and beneficial interest of those assets.

 A number of jurisdictions worldwide offer asset protection trusts.
 However, the rules and regulations regarding these trusts vary widely by jurisdiction.
 As a result, the amount of protection afforded by an asset protection trust also varies by jurisdiction.
 It is critical to choose the right jurisdiction when settling an asset protection trust.

 There are a number of reasons for establishing a domestic asset protection trust.
-One reason that some high net worth individuals choose to establish an asset protection trust is to avoid the claims of creditors.
+One reason that some high net worth individuals choose to establish asset protection trusts is to avoid the claims of creditors.
 Others do so as insurance against the threat of future liabilities derived from litigation.
 Doctors, lawyers, and those in construction often do so for this reason.

 The pitfalls of domestic asset protection trusts described above have caused many Americans to seek offshore solutions for asset protection.
 Compared with domestic asset protection trusts, offshore asset protection trusts offer many benefits.

-The burden of proof related to fraudulent transfer is much higher in many offshore jurisdictions than it is in the US.
+The burden of proof related to fraudulent transfer is much higher in many offshore jurisdictions than in US.
 In the United States, a creditor only needs to provide clear and convincing that a fraudulent transfer was made.
 In many favorable offshore jurisdictions, the burden of proof for fraudulent transfer claims is beyond all reasonable doubt.
 A claim of fraudulent transfer in a favorable offshore jurisdiction has to meet the same burden of proof as a murder case.
 With a Cook Islands Trust, for example, the creditor also must show that the settlor intended to defraud them specifically.
 Proof that the settlor intended to defraud creditors in general will not be sufficient.

 Offshore trusts also work incredibly well for multi-entity asset protection structures.
 Multi-entity offshore asset protection structures provide the best asset protection possible.
 A creditor looking to make a claim against assets held within a multi-entity structure would have to pierce through all of the various entities.